-So when I was looking for a fun and easy craft that Ivan and I could do together and give away as gifts to his classmates, I brought up my bookmark for this project.
+I've been wanting to try my hand at apple cinnamon ornaments for a while now, so when I was looking for a fun and easy craft that Ivan and I could do together and give away as gifts to his classmates, I thought of this project.
 Fun, easy, crafty and a great gift all in one!

 Since we'd like to give these to Ivan's friends as holiday presents, I thought it might be nice to add a personal touch to each ornament, but how?

 They're not quite big enough to add names to, but what about braille?
 After trying a few different options, we decided to use cloves to create a braille letter for each child's name... and a few for Ivan's teacher and teacher's assistants, too!

 Here's how to make Apple Cinnamon Ornaments with Braille....

 - 1 cup applesauce

 - Mix 1 cup applesauce and 1 cup cinnamon in a bowl.
 For those who are interested, this is also exactly two 4oz applesauce snack packs and a 4.12oz container of cinnamon.
 You may need to add a bit more cinnamon, depending on the consistency of the applesauce brand you use.
 If you run out of cinnamon, a little whole wheat flour works well, too.